These terms and conditions contain legal obligations. Please read these terms and conditions carefully before purchasing your Tickets online.

 - Child fares apply from ages 3 to 17.
 Accompanied children aged under 3 travel free of charge (except for Day Out with Thomas events).

-- Dogs are allowed to travel on the railway for a flat charge of £2, however must be kept on a lead at all times.
+- Dogs are allowed to travel on the railway free of charge, however they must be kept on a lead at all times.
 Please note that dogs are not allowed into Bury Transport Museum, except official guide and assistance dogs.

 - Details of other fares available on request.